Strengthen Minnesota Homes

 To be eligible for the Strengthen Minnesota Homes Program, homeowners must meet the following criteria:

-- must be the owner of a single- or two-family home in Minnesota,
+- Be the owner of a single- or two-family home in Crow Wing County, Hennepin County, Morrison County, or Todd County

-- allow for the home to be inspected by a FORTIFIED certified evaluator to confirm eligibility.
+- Allow for the home to be inspected by a FORTIFIED™ certified evaluator to confirm eligibility

-- possess a certificate of compliance from the commissioner of revenue and
+- Possess a certificate of compliance from the commissioner of revenue

 Roofing Contractors: Use this link for information on the FORTIFIED Home™ Roofing Contractor – High Wind and Hail training.